YuukanOO/uniformcss.com/get-started/fundamentals/api-functions.md

 }
 ```

-For more information, please also visit the page on <a class="hover:underline" href="/get-started/custom-components">custom components</a>
+For more information, please also visit the page on <a class="hover.underline" href="/get-started/custom-components">custom components</a>

 ---